 Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat.

-The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include realtime or automated messages.
+The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
 It is crucial to notify your child's school when a phone number previously provided to the district has changed.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following way: Alert Now phone call.

 During severe or wintry weather conditions classes could be dismissed.
 Alto ISD will utilize the ALERT-NOW telephone notification system to alert parents of school closings, late starts, or early dismissals.
 You may also listen to radio station KTLV-KWRW 97.7 F.M., RUSK, or television stations CHANNEL 9, LUFKIN or CHANNELS 7, 19 & 56, TYLER.
+Please be sure to give us updated telephone numbers for our ALERT-NOW System.